M-E-Rademaker/personal-website/content/_index.md

 action_label: Take a look around &rarr;
 action_link: /about
 action_type: text
 description: I am Manuel Rademaker.
+Starting September 2021 I'll be working as a Data Scientist at the Fürstlich Castell'sche Bank.
 I was a research assistant at the Chair of Econometrics at the Faculty of Business Administration and Economics at the University of Würzburg until November 2020.
-Being interested and skilled in statistics, econometrics, economics, data science, and programming (mostly in R but now more and more Python), I am currently looking for a job that lets me best put these skills into production!
+My primary interestes and skills are in statistics, econometrics, economics, data science, and programming (mostly in R but now more and more Python).
 image_left: true
 images:
 - Me.jpg